Dheia/october-analytics-plugin/README.md

 The Simple Version of this plugin is designed to be used consent-free, since it does NOT use cookies or store any personal or similar related data in a way that can be traced back to the user.
-The user tracking is based on a database-stored hashed value, consiting of the users IP address, the user agent as well as the application key of your OctoberCMS website.
+The user tracking is based on a database-stored hashed value, consisting of the users IP address, the user agent as well as the application key of your OctoberCMS website.
 Of course, this reduces the evaluability of the individual view trace - especially across browsers and devices - but as the name suggests, this is just a simple analytics system and not Google Analytics or Matomo.